 It was in my beloved city in 1992, that I began a long career as a photographer, digital artist, educator and tutor, 18 years to be exact, working for many advertising greats and teaching at numerous SF schools and occasionally at the world renown Santa Fe Workshops.
 In 1998, I took my first trip in a friend’s VW Westfalia and fell in LOVE!
 The trip from San Francisco to Santa Fe through the stunning Southwestern US, opened up a whole new world of travel to me.
 Imagine cracking the sliding side door open and falling asleep to a full moon and beautiful breeze in Monument Valley?
 In 2000, I purchased my first of two “Westies” I would own.
 The wanderlust bug had long been with me, and launching into the world of traveling in a Westy was only the beginning of many, many road trips.
 I became a part time computer slave and a full time wanderer 😉

-As the cost of living in the Bay Area escalated and traffic worsened, I decided to leave the West coast in 2011 to explore and spend some time with my mother before she crossed over.
-My homes have since been in my 1987 VW Westfalia, named “Nesty the Westy,” and currently my 1985 Westy named “Moby,” Western NY, Key West, Florida, Palm Beach, Florida and Portland, Oregon.
+As the cost of living in the Bay Area escalated and traffic worsened, I decided to leave the West coast in 2011 to explore and spend some time with mother nature in the Westyfalia!
+My home bases have since been in my 1986 VW Westfalia, “Nesty”, and currently my 1985 Westy, “Kara”, Western NY, Key West, Florida, Palm Beach, Florida, and Greenville, South Carolina.

-I am available for private tutoring, editorial assignments, portraits of family and pets, as well as high school portraits.
+I am available for private tutoring, editorial assignments, head shots, portraits of family and pets, as well as high school portraits.
 If you are interested in hiring me for any of the above, please use my contact info below.
-I still really enjoy talking on the telephone, so feel free to pick it up and talk to me about how my skills can fill your needs. 🙂
+I still really enjoy talking on the phone so feel free to pick it up and talk to me about how my skills might fit your needs 🙂

 mobile: 510-910-2001 email: firstname.lastname@example.org